protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

 ### `PetStore` contract

+> **💡 Don't reinvent the wheel**
+> As you move toward building on testnet and finally mainnet, you will want to take a
+> look at [existing interfaces](https://docs.onflow.org/dapp-development/smart-contracts/#nft-sales-and-trading-nft-sales-and-trading) and implement them.
+>
+> However, for this tutorial, we want to focus on understanding the basics.
+So, we will be building
+> our own version of things from the ground up.

 We will be taking some time to write the contract while also learn Cadence.
 Once you have grasped it, writing transactions and scripts will be relatively easy.